markkong318/sanrio-news/README.md

 **.clasp.json**

-add your scriptId to .clasp.json
+add your scriptId to .clasp.json by clasp command

 ```
-{"scriptId":" YOUR SCRIPT ID "}
+clasp create
 ```

 **appscript.json**